NOTE: eco-friendly is simply a TBS designation for preferred woods that meet the requirements described in the link

-The following briefly describes teh features of our nestboxes - built from standard 1x12 lumber.
+See the Nestbox Features tab for a description of a nestbox, built from standard 1x12 eco-friendly lumber.
 The builder must have access to a table saw because the 1x12 lumber must be ripped lengthwise.

 |Built of 3/4" or thicker material||Greater insulation from summer heat and greater durability|

 |Ventilation slots (or holes||Air movement / cooling for summer heat (On a typical nestbox a 1-1/2" slot at the top of each side provides 4-1/2 square inches, as much area for air movement as ten 3/4" holes.)|

 |Entrance hole 1-1/2" diameter||Hole size excludes large winged competitors / predators|

 |Exterior - if painted, light color||Light color better for heat.
 Painting really unnecessary and may attract vandals|